 4) Being Caught in Between or Under Heavy Machinery

-In other cases, employers hire workers who are not properly trained to operate heavy machinery.
+In other cases, employers hire workers not properly trained to operate heavy machinery.
 This is especially common with crane usage.
 Many cranes used by New York construction companies are incredibly intricate, and they require a crane operator with knowledge and experience specific to operating a crane.
-Even when a construction worker has worked with heavy equipment before, they may still be too inexperienced in operating a crane.
+Even when construction workers have worked with heavy equipment before, they may still need to be more experienced in operating a crane.
 Crane accidents can be incredibly dangerous when a crane crashes into a building.
 The crane itself and the debris that falls from the construction site can crush until numerous people at one time.

 Being caught in between or under heavy machinery is a risk at all construction site locations, but it is especially prevalent in urban East Coast construction work sites.
 Construction workers are often required to work on tall skyscrapers or in incredibly crowded conditions.
 With so many buildings near any construction work, their managers may become more focused on getting jobs done and getting paid than making sure their job sites are properly secure and safe for their employees.